Search criteria

 With native timber scarce, there was an early interest in exotic forestry.
 Exotic trees were also planted for shade and shelter on the exposed plains.

 Government afforestation began in 1902–3 at Hanmer, and continued after the First World War at Balmoral and Eyrewell.
 Exotic forestry proved marginal because of frost and the fire risk associated with drought.
-In 1955, 7,600 acres of the Balmoral pine forest were destroyed by fire.
+In 1955, 7,600 acres of the Balmoral pine forest was destroyed by fire.

 Many forest products are used locally.
 A plant near Rangiora manufactures particle board.